 Under the LIFT Open Market Shared Equity (OMSE) scheme, you can receive a 10% to 40% contribution from the Scottish Government towards a property that’s available on the open market.
 As long as you own 60% to 90% of the property, they will fund the rest of the purchase.
 As it is a shared equity scheme, this means the government owns the share they have contributed towards.
 For example, if you want to buy a property in Trinity, Edinburgh for £200,000 and can only afford £120,000, the government will pay the remaining £80,000 towards the purchase price.
 You then own 60% of its equity and the government owns 40% of its equity.

-Your name is on the title deeds but a mortgage must be taken out as security to ensure the share funded by the Scottish Government is protected.
-Just like any other homeowner, you must ensure you maintain your mortgage repayments, take out building and contents insurance, deal with any maintenance or repairs and pay your council tax as well as the water, lighting and heating bills.
+Your name is on the title deeds but a mortgage must be taken out as security.
+This ensures that the share funded by the Scottish Government is protected.
+Just like any other homeowner, you must ensure that you maintain your mortgage repayments, take out building and contents insurance, deal with any maintenance or repairs and pay your council tax as well as the water, lighting and heating bills.

 Are there any limits to what you can buy?